Creating a Beautiful Green Lawn

 Pre-Emergent Weed Control

 Pre-emergent weed control is the most effective way to have a weed-free lawn.
 Pre-emergent herbicides control weeds by forming a barrier that prevents the seed from germinating.
-Pre emergent becomes more effective with each application.
+Pre-emergent becomes more effective with each application.
 We recommend two pre-emergent treatments each year to prevent both broadleaf and grassy weeds in existing lawns.
-Apply EC Grow Pre Plus I Fertilizer with Surflan between February 1 and March 15 to control spring weeds.
+Apply Sure Green Crabgrass & Annual Bluegrass Preventer Plus Lawn Food between February 1 and March 15 to control spring weeds.
 Make a second application between August 15 and September 15 to control fall weeds.
-EC Grow can be applied to both bermuda and fescue lawns; however, remember do not apply pre-emergent herbicides to newly planted lawns or if you plan to overseed.
+This product can be applied to both bermuda and fescue lawns; however, remember do not apply pre-emergent herbicides to newly planted lawns or if you plan to overseed.
 For the organic gardener, apply Granulated Corn Gluten as a weed suppressant.
 Always water the lawn very well after applying pre-emergent.

 Post-Emergent Weed Control